davideast/firebase-fundamentals-frontend-masters/guide/src/pages/4-firebase-authentication.md

 - Game Center
 - Play Games

 I'm going to be honest with you all on this section.
 This is going to be an easy one.
 I'm a massive Frontend Masters' fan and I feel like I have a good idea of what you're looking for in a course.
 Signing in users with Firebase Auth is fairly straightforward.
 I don't want to waste your time by painstakingly taking you through each provider one-by-one.
-Instead I'm going to teach how the system works overall.
+Instead I'm going to teach _how the system works overall_.
 What's most important is that you understand:

 1. How the general sign in process works
 1. How to observe authentication state